fuhsjr00/bug.n/doc/Default_hotkeys.md

 `#Left::View_setLayoutProperty("MFactor", 0, -0.05)`
 > Reduce the size of the master area in the active view (only for the "tile" layout).
-You may also set a second parameter for accelerating the first one.
-E. g. with `#Left::View_setLayoutProperty("MFactor", 0, -0.05, 2)` the first
-step, by which the master area is reduced, is -0.0016% and will be doubled with consecutive calls until it reaches -0.05%.
+You may also set an additional parameter for accelerating the third one.
+E. g. with `#Left::View_setLayoutProperty("MFactor", 0, -0.05, 2)` the first step, by which the master area is reduced, is -0.0016% and will be doubled with consecutive calls until it reaches -0.05%.
+With the second parameter you may set an absolute value, e. g.
+'View_setLayoutProperty("MFactor", 0.5, 0)' splits the view in half.

 `#Right::View_setLayoutProperty("MFactor", 0, +0.05)`
 > Enlarge the size of the master area in the active view (only for the "tile" layout).
-You may also set a second parameter for accelerating the first one.
-E. g. with `#Right::View_setLayoutProperty("MFactor", 0, +0.05, 0.5)` the first
-step, by which the master area is reduced, is 0.05%, but with consecutive calls it will be halved until it reaches 0.0016%.
+You may also set a additional parameter for accelerating the third one.
+E. g. with `#Right::View_setLayoutProperty("MFactor", 0, +0.05, 0.5)` the first step, by which the master area is reduced, is 0.05%, but with consecutive calls it will be halved until it reaches 0.0016%.
+With the second parameter you may set an absolute value, e. g.
+'View_setLayoutProperty("MFactor", 0.67, 0)' makes the master area two thirds
+and the stacking area one third the size of the view.

 `#^t::View_setLayoutProperty("Axis", 0, +1, 1)`
 > Rotate the layout axis (i. e.
 2 -> 1 = vertical layout, 1 -> 2 = horizontal